Tenbury High Ormiston Academy Curriculum Statement

 At Key Stage 4 all pupils are required to study English Language, English Literature, Mathematics, either Combined or Triple Science, Core PE and Modern Studies.
 Pupils are then guided and supported to make four further choices from the following GCSEs or BTEC subjects: either Geography or History or a Language or Computer Science, Design and Technology Resistant Materials, Health and Social Care, Catering, Art, BTEC PE, BTEC Performing Arts, GCSE PE or iMedia.

-Please see our Options Booklet for 2019-20 (pdf) for our most recent options booklet which will provide further information regarding our option choices.
+Please see our Options Booklet 2022 (pdf) for our most recent options booklet which will provide further information regarding our option choices.

 These are the current exam boards used for the different subjects we currently offer.